About

 Welcome.

-My name is Laura Cerbus, and I’m a teacher and writer, living and working in Melbourne, Australia on the land of the Boonwurrung people.
-Originally from Western Pennsylvania, I’m becoming acquainted with the beauty and grief of cross-cultural life.
+My name is Laura Cerbus, and I’m a teacher and writer, living and working in Beaver Falls, Pennsylvania.

 I have loved literature and the words that weave stories for as long as I can remember.
 This love draws me to the One whose Word spoke the world into being, and who weaves the story of my own life, a story which is but a small episode in the grand narrative of history.
 To help me hear this story, I rely on the words and stories of others, past and present, whose words echo the Word of life and light.

-I'm an English and Theology teacher with fifteen years in the classroom.
-I received my B.A. in English Literature with a secondary teaching certification from Geneva College and my M.A. in Biblical Studies from Trinity School for Ministry, both in Pennsylvania, U.S.A.
-I'm currently working on my PhD in theological aesthetics at the University of Divinity, Australia.
+I'm an English and Theology teacher with over fifteen years of experience in the classroom.
+I received my B.A. in English Literature with a secondary teaching certification from Geneva College and my M.A. in Biblical Studies from Trinity School for Ministry, both in Pennsylvania, U.S.A., and a PhD in theological aesthetics from the University of Divinity, Australia.
+I currently serve as the head of school for Coram Deo Classical Center.

 I have taught primary, secondary, and tertiary students in a range of settings, from public and Christian schools, to homeschool co-ops, undergraduate programs, adult education, as well as homeschooling my own children.
 I am passionate about creating communities of learning that are academically challenging and character forming.
 My desire is to help students delight in texts of literature, Scripture, and theology, in order to develop wonder and awe at the beauty, goodness, and truth of God’s world and of God himself.
 I consider myself to be a life-long learner, continuing to discover new texts and savour old ones.

-In addition to teaching, I write regularly, and I serve on the editorial board of Soul Tread magazine.
-My work has been featured in a variety of publications, including Plough Quarterly, Soul Tread, Mere Orthodoxy, Risen Motherhood, and Fathom Magazine.
-Currently my writing is focused on my doctoral research, although I do try to write regularly about everyday theology on my substack.
+My writing has been featured in a variety of publications, including Plough Quarterly, Soul Tread, Mere Orthodoxy, Risen Motherhood, Comment, and Fathom Magazine.
+I try to write regularly about everyday theology on my substack.

 My writing is offered as a gift: in gratitude to the giver of words, and for the solace and awakening of the ones whom he has made in his image.